wildcard-spec/HIgh-Value-Target/README.md

-# Game1
+# High Value Target
-This is my personal project that I'm currently working on.
-It's a top-down shooter with RPG elements and a story in a space-fantasy setting.
+A linear top-down shooter with open-world and RPG elements set in a sci-fi setting, where you play as a professional bounty hunter.